 Performance and achievement of objectives are assessed by formal annual evaluation, the results of which will contribute to the determination of the remuneration and the level of any discretionary performance bonus.
+Bonuses are determined by ECP without any tax consideration, therefore, to be understood under this policy to refer to a gross amount.

-The employees, at all levels, will be assessed on criteria based on qualitative and quantitative objectives.
+The employees, at all levels, will be assessed on criteria based on qualitative and quantitative objectives, the compliance with internal rules and procedures, systems and controls of ECP, as well as compliance with the standards governing the relationship with clients and investors.